Online Reputation Management in Digital Marketing with Tara Hunt

 I first heard about “The Whuffie Factor: Using the Power of Social Networks to Build Your Business” on Brian Obkerich’s podcast.

 Now, when I was a kid, if you pinged a girl’s whuffie without asking permission first, you’d have gotten smacked across the face.

-According to Tara, who borrows the term from a science fiction novel by Boing Boing blogger Cory Docotrow, whuffie is currency in digital world.
+According to Tara Hunt, who borrows the term from a science fiction novel by Boing Boing blogger Cory Docotrow, whuffie is currency in digital world.

-When I pinged Tara’s whuffie, which in this case just meant that I Googled her name in quotes for an exact phrase match, I found all kinds of content she had created, and that others had created about her.
-And those search results formed the basis of Tara’s reputation.
+When I pinged Tara Hunt’s whuffie, which in this case just meant that I Googled her name in quotes for an exact phrase match, I found all kinds of content she had created and that others had created about her.
+And those search results formed the basis of online reputation management in digital marketing.

-Because in the digital world much of what you’ve done, and how others feel about it, is being collected, stored and made public.
-The only thing you can do about it is be nice, so there’s not that much bad stuff people can say about you.
+Because in digital marketing, your online reputation, which is much of what you’ve done and how others feel about it, is being collected, stored, and made public.
+The only thing you can do about it is be nice, so there’s not much bad stuff people can say about you.

-When she showed up, she was so compelling that I recommended her to PRSA to speak at the Digital Impact Conference as well, which is where I am now, and where she has just completed giving the afternoon keynote about, what else, but The Whuffie Factor.
+When she showed up, she was so compelling that I recommended her to the Public Relations Society of America to speak at the Digital Impact Conference as well, I conference that draws PR firms nationwide, which I also keynote and chair, and where she has just completed giving the afternoon digital marketing keynote about, what else, but The Whuffie Factor.

 - Turn that bullhorn around.
 People don’t want to be treated like numbers, which is why they go to their friends for advice.
 It’s about trust.
 Your friends aren’t trying to sell you something.
 Friend aren’t impersonal.
 Your friends care about you.

 - Turn it around now, because news travels faster through social networks than any other channel.
 Check out Direct2Dell, which turned the whuffie deficit from the Jeff Jarvis Dell Hell blog storm, to a whuffie making machine.